luchosartor/mynes/NOTES.md

     - User has no current game —> ok response, returns a new board with selected gameplay parameters
     - User currently running a game —> ok response, returns game’s choice validation.
 -  Reset a game: ok response, returns a new board with selected gameplay parameters.
 - click cell: hit a specified cell and get the result.
     - first cell click —> ok response, starts the game and returns the affected cells with the corresponding output.
-    - any cell click —> ok responnse:
+    - any cell click —> ok response:
         - if cell already clicked: return no affectation.
         - if cell contains mine: mark game as over, returns all mines cells.
         - if cell is not a mine: get revealed cells and return output information.